Using social media networks to find a job

 Social media refers to websites, technology, applications or tools that allow online sharing of information, and encourage interaction between individuals via the internet.

-Some of these tools focus on building online communities or networks, and you can use these networks to help you find job vacancies, and to get advice and guidance to help you in your job search.
+Some of these tools focus on building online communities or networks, and you can use these networks to help you find job vacancies, and to get advice and guidance to help in your job search.

 A few of the key social media sites and tools that lend themselves to job seeking include:

 LinkedIn—a site for professional networking.

 - Get advice from experts in your industry.

 - Watch a video to help you get started with LinkedIn.

 Facebook—a social networking site for individuals and businesses.